OpenBB-finance/OpenBB/CONTRIBUTING.md

 Where $HOME is the user home directory, for instance:

-- `C:\Users\foo` if your are in Windows and your name is foo
+- `C:\Users\foo` if you are in Windows and your name is foo
-- `/home/bar/` if you are is macOS or Linux and your name is bar
+- `/home/bar/` if you are in macOS or Linux and your name is bar

 The user can override this location using the settings key `OPENBB_USER_DATA_DIRECTORY`.